jyoti210478/harbor-docs/README.md

 * Pushed and pulled images between Harbor and K3s.

 Harbor now acts as a **secure private registry** for your Kubernetes workloads.

----

-Would you like me to also **add a diagram** (architecture flow: VM with Harbor ⇄ K3s cluster ⇄ workloads) to make this README even more professional for GitLab?